yevgeniyilyin/aws-certification/machine-learning/machine-learning.md

 Selecting relevant data
 - removing irrelevant data/features
 - looking at correlation and variance in the data - drop features with very low correlation to the labeled data or with very low variance
+- correlation matrix show quatification of the **linear** relationships among variables

 Gaps and Anomalies
 Engineer new feature (e.g. take a function from multiple features)